vielmetti/arm64-kubernetes-faq/arm64-kubernetes-faq.md

+# Project archived

+Lots has changed from 2018 when this started, and the FAQ has not kept up.
+This project is now archived.

 # Frequently asked questions about Kubernetes on arm64, with answers

 Edited by Ed Vielmetti, Packet, Works on Arm project ed@packet.net